cwang9208/NPB/README.md

 ### Benchmark Specifications
 The original eight benchmarks specified in NPB 1 mimic the computation and data movement in CFD applications:
 - five kernels
   - IS - Integer Sort, random memory access
   - EP - Embarrassingly Parallel
   - CG - Conjugate Gradient, irregular memory access and communication
   - MG - Multi-Grid on a sequence of meshes, long- and short-distance communication, memory intensive
   - FT - discrete 3D fast Fourier Transform, all-to-all communication
 - three pseudo applications
   - BT - Block Tri-diagonal solver
   - SP - Scalar Penta-diagonal solver
   - LU - Lower-Upper Gauss-Seidel solver

+Multi-zone versions of NPB (NPB-MZ) are designed to exploit multiple levels of parallelism in applications and to test the effectiveness of multi-level and hybrid parallelization paradigms and tools.

+Benchmarks for unstructured computation, parallel I/O, and data movement
+- BT-IO - test of different parallel I/O techniques

+### Documents on benchmark specifications:
+The BTIO benchmark tool is the responsible to evaluate the storage performance.
+The BTIO version of the benchmark uses the same computational method, but with the addition that results must be written to disk at every fifth time step.
+There are different versions of BTIO, which are described as below:
+- BTIO-full-mpiio: uses MPI-IO file operations with *collective buffering*, which means that data blocks are potentially re-ordered previously to being written to disk, resulting in coarser write granularity.
+- BTIO-simple-mpiio: Also uses MPI-IO operations, but no data re-ordering is performed, resulting in a high number of seeks when storing information on the file system.
+- BT-epio: In this version each node writes in a separate file.
+This test gives the optimal writes performance that can be obtained, because the file isn't shared by all the processes, so there is no lock restrictions.

 ### Benchmark Classes
 - Class S: small for quick test purposes